paglimo/beegfs-go/watch/README.md

 * BeeGFS Metadata service logging events on the base OS at `sysFileEventLogTarget=/run/beegfs/eventlog`.
-* A configuration file with one or more subscribers at `/etc/beegfs/beegfs-watch.toml`.
+* A configuration file with the desired metadata configuration and one or more subscribers at `/etc/beegfs/beegfs-watch.toml`.
 * A subscriber listening on the default Docker bridge network at `172.17.0.1:50052`.
 * Docker installed on the same server as the Metadata service.